 Whereas an entity's general ledgers are controlled double entry environments, the financial statement and integrated reporting complexities mean that many entities, especially larger ones, use a multitude of Excel spreadsheets and Word documents that are pulled together to produce the financial statements.
 This has led to numerous errors, some quite serious, resulting in major and embarrassing restatements.

 According to Tagetik, a CDM (Collaborative Disclosure Management) system supplier “An earning restatement can cost your stock price an average of ten present”.
-Ironically, from the Braiins perspective, their system is build using Word!
+Ironically, from the Braiins perspective, their system is builtusing Word!

 There are many products or systems which tackle parts of the process, under various banners